-My introduction to the world of weddings began as a child, where growing up in the church meant the whole congregation was invited to a church member's wedding to sing hymns, witness nuptials + end with sugary, delicious buttercream iced cake + pastel punch (because that was the simplistic fashion of that time).
-So our family attended lots of weddings where I was constantly mesmerized, by the grace of the bride, the traditional vows + of course, cake + punch (church ladies know how to craft some fine punch).
-That was also a time when fairy tales molded my view of romance + partnerships, so each of the weddings upheld the same traditional fantasy idolized during my youth.
+My personal introduction to the world of weddings began as a child, where growing up in the church meant the whole congregation was invited to a church member's wedding to sing hymns, witness nuptials and end with sugary, delicious buttercream iced cake and pastel punch.
+Our family attended many weddings where I was constantly mesmerized by the pomp and circumstance.
+This was also a time when fairy tales and my conservative upbringing molded my view of romance and partnership, and influenced the weddings of so many.

-Oftentimes, the lead up to a wedding (bachelorette, engagement parties, engagement photo shoots, showers) + all the things that come with it (finances, awkwardness, patriarchal tradition) can feel like a detachment from what it's really is about, two people connecting their lives together authentically, surrounded by the energy of people sacred to them.
+Oftentimes, the lead up to a wedding (bachelorette, engagement parties, engagement photo shoots, showers) and all the events and expectations that come with it can feel like a detachment from what it's really is about.
+The core is simple, two people connecting their lives together authentically, surrounded by the energy of people sacred to them.

-All this being said, when I asked my girlfriend to marry me last June, on a casual Wednesday night, I did it because it felt right, my intuition was clear, I asked the Universe to send me the signs it was time + it did.
-I just wanted my partner to keep riding this journey with me, now as my wife + likewise.
-I didn't see this as a "new beginning" or a "brand new chapter".
-I didn’t need a public space to propose, champagne or attention.
-I just needed her, the summer sky + my bubbling excitement.
-Everyone is different, some people find delight in public proposals + that is quite alright, too.
+So when I proposed to my now wife in 2016, on a casual Wednesday night, I did it because it felt right, my intuition was clear, I asked the universe to send me the signs it was time and it did.
+I just wanted my partner to keep riding this journey with me and wanted to make a commitment that reflected that.
+I didn't need a public space to propose, champagne or attention.
+I just needed her, the summer sky and my bubbling excitement.
+Everyone is different, some people find delight in public proposals, too.

-This same low-key + authentic mindset trickled into the planning of our wedding celebration.
-We went with a conscious approach which can translate into something different to everyone, for us it was agreeing (with a huge relief on both sides) bachelorette parties, showers and gifts were off the books.
+This same low-key and mindset trickled into the planning of our wedding celebration.
+We went with a conscious approach which can translate into something different to everyone.
+For us it was agreeing (with a huge relief on both sides) bachelorette parties, showers and gifts were off the books.
 We decided no one was taking anyone’s identity so we kept our last names.
 We also left wedding traditions behind that felt weird and unlike us (garter toss, father daughter dance, the Cupid Shuffle, etc.).
-Once of the hardest things was establishing boundaries with family, this is a constant theme with anyone getting married, but once those boundaries are established (earlier the better) they're set.
+One of the hardest things was establishing boundaries with both sides of our family, this is a common theme with anyone getting married.
+However once those boundaries are established (earlier the better) they're set.
 During planning, allow you and your partner to take a break and reflect on if your wedding choices are fulfilling your happiness or others?
 If it is the latter, go deeper with the answer.
 You are an adult who’s making a pretty big decision, so allow you and your partner to be in control of the day you’re celebrating that big decision without pressure.

-This all being said, supporting local + woman-owned businesses was also at the top of our list.
-With so many amazing creatives + nontraditional options in this city, aligning with our vendors was a delight.
-Each person truly made our experience intimate + mindful.
-Thank you to all those who worked with us, we are forever grateful!
+This all being said, supporting local and woman-owned businesses was important to my partner and I. With so many amazing small businesses and creatives in Richmond, choosing vendors was a delight.
+Each person truly made our experience intimate and unique, yet we also learned a lot of lessons in the process.

 F O O D

-For our reception, we chose a southern fare-inspired menu (including the best sweet potato biscuits) from Mosaic Catering.
+For our reception, we chose a southern fare-inspired menu (including the best sweet potato biscuits ever) from Mosaic Catering.
 They were wonderful to work with and the food was well received by our guests, but it was pricey.
 Richmond’s food scene keeps growing and so do catering offering from restaurants.
 Those options?
-River City Wood Fire Pizza, Soul Taco, North End Juice, Mean Bird, Alamo BBQ (communication was kind of crappy, a fair warning to all) + Lunch.Supper. who also have a venue space for rent.
+River City Wood Fire Pizza, Soul Taco, North End Juice, Mean Bird, Alamo BBQ (communication was kind of crappy, a fair warning to all), The Savory Grain, Lunch.Supper. (they also have a venue space for rent).

 Our cakes came from our favorite bakery, WPA.
 Our pear ginger cake with cream cheese icing + coffee cake with chocolate icing was unbeliveable but, even better?
 They offer gluten free + vegan options.
 Olivia at Metzger or Kuba Kuba's infamous tres leches cake are excellent local options as well.